 When first starting out with CRO it can be quite a daunting task to figure out what exactly you should test.
 While you might be able to guess at certain aspects of the site that could use improvements and you might be right occasionally it’s best to use tools that help you address these issues.

 One such tool is a heat map.
-This allows you to record user sessions on your site and see the areas that are “hot” (receive clicks / activity) and the areas that are not and could use some improvements.
+This allows you to record user sessions on your site and see the areas that are “hot” (receive clicks/activity) and the areas that are not and could use some improvements.

-Recording software, another useful type of tool, allow you to record all of the mouse movements that are made on a website and to play them back in video format.
+Recording software, another useful type of tool, allows you to record all of the mouse movements that are made on a website and to play them back in video format.
 These are powerful tools that can show you exactly how a user interacts with your site and their process from page to page.
 This gives you the ability to see where users may be having navigation issues, ultimately helping you improve the layout of your site and make it more intuitive to the user.

 Test for Significance

 Once you have created a solid hypothesis it’s time to put it to the test.
-After setting up an A/B or multi-variate test it’s important to let it run long enough to generate enough traffic to determine a clear result of statistical significance.
+After setting up an A/B or multivariate test it’s important to let it run long enough to generate enough traffic to determine a clear result of statistical significance.

 If you run a test for only a short period of time your results may not actually reflect the true impact of the changes.
-For example if you made changes to a site and the next week you get conversions, while it’s likely that the changes caused the conversions there is still the possibility of that just being a good week for sales regardless of the changes made.
+For example, if you made changes to a site and the next week you get conversions, while it’s likely that the changes caused the conversions there is still the possibility of that just being a good week for sales regardless of the changes made.
 When the test is allowed to run for a longer period it becomes much less likely that the results are due simply to chance.

 The usual benchmark for statistical significance in CRO is 90%.
 This means that there is a 90% chance that the effects of our experiment would be less extreme if the control and experimental groups were the same.
 Another way to think about it is that there is a 10% chance that we would get the same result if the control and experimental groups were identical.